 It also may be worth noting that, even though the book reads like science fiction, there's also significant fantasy elements to it.
 It could be that tessering is somehow connected to them in such a way so that they either couldn't be explained or else wouldn't be comprehended.
 That is, the science of the situation may be subject to more powerful things that seem magical.

-Why didn't A Wind At The Door reference anything that happened in A Wrinkle in Time at all?
+Why didn't A Wind in the Door reference anything that happened in A Wrinkle in Time at all?
 No mention of the Mrs. Ws, the fact that they travelled via tesseract, the years that the father was missing, etc.?
 I mean, I suppose you're not just gonna randomly go "Hey Dad, remember that time you were kidnapped by an evil floating brain?", but still, it felt a bit eerie that the events of the previous book weren't even mentioned, making it not feel like a sequel at all.

 I actually read Wind before Wrinkle, and was surprised to find out what order they occur in.
 There is almost no serial coherence whatsoever between the books; only some exists between Wind and Planet.
 Yeah, it bugs me too.